holderbaum-io/think-about-website/pages/blog/learning-from-a-ticket-price-adventure.md

 fixed.

 And at the same time, the location is part of what makes Think About! something
-speacial: being in a cozy cinema and having popcorn is non-negotiable, so to speak!
+special: being in a cozy cinema and having popcorn is non-negotiable, so to speak!

 That left us with the remaining 20% to find ways of keeping the cost at a